Alexandra Park, Toronto: Culture and recreation

 Theatre Passe Muraille is located in the neighbourhood.
 The City of Toronto operates Alexandra Park swimming pool while the Scadding Court Community Centre and the Charles R. Sanderson Memorial Branch of the Toronto Public Library share a building on the grounds of Alexandra Park, part of Toronto's municipal park system.
 Scadding Court is also home to Alexandra Park Neighbourhood Learning Centre, an adult literacy program that offers Literacy Basic Skills (LBS) and Academic and Career Entrance (ACE) courses.
 Alexandra Park also offers an outdoor skating rink in the winter, that is converted to a skateboard park in the summer.
 The skateboard park is nicknamed Dunbat Skate Park, referencing its location at the corner of Dundas Street West and Bathurst Street.

 Demographics

-Census tract 0039.00 of the 2006 Canadian census covers Alexandra Park.
-According to that census, the neighbourhood has 4,355 residents.
-Average income is $19,687, the second lowest average income in Toronto after Regent Park.
-The ten most common language spoken at home, after English, are: